 Musician, poet and bicycle advocate Ben Weaver, along with ceramic artist Anna Metcalfe, will lead a Group Bicycle Ride on the Root River State Trail from Lanesboro to nearby Whalan, MN beginning at 10:00 a.m. on June 29.
-The journey will include a mid-ride stop with Ben and Anna at the gazebo in John Whaalahan Park in Whalan for a musical performance and exchange of stories while enjoying morning tea & snacks.
+The journey will include a mid-ride stop at the gazebo in John Whaalahan Park in Whalan for a musical performance by Ben and exchange of stories while enjoying morning tea by Anna & snacks by Aroma Pie Shoppe.
 Please arrive early as the group will depart promptly from the Lanesboro Visitor Center, 100 Milwaukee Rd, at 10:00 a.m.
 The group will arrive back in Lanesboro around 12:00 p.m. (noon).

 This is a free-will donation / pay-what-you-can event.
 Space is limited and advance registration is helpful for planning purposes.
 Click here to REGISTER IN ADVANCE!
 Registration includes agreement to the safety and liability release forms, which you can also view and download here.
 This document is automatically sent to participants in the confirmation e-mail as well.